AlgebraicJulia/Catlab.jl/docs/src/apis/core.md

 functions with [multiple
 dispatch](https://docs.julialang.org/en/v1/manual/methods/).

-In an instance of a signature, each signature type corresponds to a Julia type and each term corresponds to a Julia method of that name.
-For example, the category of matrices could be defined as the following instance of `Category`, where the objects are element types $k$ together with a natural number $n$, representing the $n$-dimensional vector space $k^n$.
+Instances are declared using the [`@instance`](@ref) macro.
+In an instance of a signature, each signature type is mapped to a Julia type and each term is mapped to a Julia method of the same name.
+For example, the category of matrices could be defined as an instance of the signature `Category` defined above:

 ```@example category
 using LinearAlgebra: I